Ford MTX transmission: MTX-III

 It would see some changes in 1984 (including a different shift pattern) to work with the new Tempo and Topaz and their stronger mechanical hardware.
 This updated version would be optional among all Escorts, Lynxes, Tempos, and Topazes from 1984 to 1994.
-It would also be the standard transmission for all Ford EXPs from 1984 until 1988 when production ended and from 1986 to 1989 in the non-SHO Taurus.
+It would also be the standard transmission for all Ford EXPs from 1984 until 1988 when production ended and from 1986 to 1989 in the 4-cylinder Taurus.

 This transmission was discontinued in 1994.
-A 3.73 final drive ratio version was standard in the Tempo GLS/Topaz XR5/LTS sport sedans/coupes.
+A 3.73 final drive ratio version was standard in the Escort GT/Lynx RS, 2.3L HSO Tempo GLS/Topaz XR5/LTS sport sedans/coupes.